rhasanbd/CNN-Image-Classification-Tricks-of-the-Trade/README.md

 # CNN-Image Classification-Tricks of the Trade

-In this set of notebooks, we perform a set of experiments to train a simple 4-hidden layer Convolutional Neural Network (CNN) architecture for performing image classification **optimally** on the MNIST Fashion dataset.
+In this series of notebooks, we perform a set of experiments to train a simple 4-hidden layer Convolutional Neural Network (CNN) architecture for performing image classification **optimally** on the MNIST Fashion dataset.

 More specifically, we investigate the impact of various regularization techniques.